bamcis-io/CloudEndure/README.md

 ## Revision History

+### 1.1.0.1
+Fixed numerous bugs in the Blueprint cmdlets.

 ### 1.1.0.0
 Updated module for 100% API coverage including all target cloud environments, AWS, Azure, GCP, and Generic.
 This includes several additional cmdlets: